 MPP students can undertake a joint MPP/JD degree, providing an opportunity to integrate public policy considerations into the study of the law and, in turn, adding a legal perspective into the study of public policy.
 Through this combination, students gain a competitive advantage in their field within an accelerated time frame.
 Please note that applicants myst apply and be accepted into each program to qualify.

 We also offer a range of collaborative specializations with the MPP degree, including: Collaborative Specialization in Public Health Policy, Collaborative Specialization in Contemporary East and Southeast Asian Studies, Collaborative Specialization in Ethnic and Pluralism Studies, Collaborative Specialization in Environmental Studies and the Collaborative Graduate Specialization in Sexual Diversity Studies.

 Learn more about funding options available to domestic students through the University of Toronto.
 Learn more about funding options available to international students.

-For more information on being an international student and visa requirements at the University of Toronto please click here.
+Learn more about being an international student and visa requirements at the University of Toronto please.
 International students should try to get a student visa as early as possible as wait times for visas will vary and can delay your start date for the program.

 The Master of Public Policy program does not offer a formal financial aid program, but there are a number of financial aid options, scholarships and awards available to Master of Public Policy students.